 You should always feel safe in your home.
 If you feel unsafe or threatened, call the police.
+In an emergency, always call 999.

 You should be safe from any kind of abusive behaviour.
 This includes physical violence, controlling behaviour, financial and sexual abuse.
 You can get support for any kind of situation, including staying safe in or leaving your home.

-Other support if you’re affected by domestic abuse
+Support if you’re affected by domestic abuse

 - 24-hour Domestic and Sexual Abuse helpline